rookie-ninja/rk-gin/example/interceptor/auth/README.md

-# Auth interceptor (middleware)
+# Auth middleware
-In this example, we will try to create gin server with auth interceptor enabled.
+In this example, we will try to create gin server with auth middleware enabled.

 Auth interceptor will validate bellow authorizations.